 Of course not!
 You want to retain your audience.
 An option to update the booking dates focuses on improving the user experience of your website by making it easier for your customers to reschedule; as opposed to canceling a reservation and booking again on a later date.

 A ‘Reschedule’ option could take the users to a list of alternative times or dates to move their booking.
 Once they click reschedule, the underlying event on your booking calendar is moved to the new time.
 The other details about their booking will remain unchanged.

 You could keep the rescheduling activities on your website in check by, setting up a rescheduling window – the number of days/hours prior to which your customer can make use of this facility.
 Or you could charge a rescheduling fee (works when booking travel tickets or the sorts).

 Although the WooCommerce Bookings plugin does provide a workaround (the option to cancel and re-book), it’s a lot of effort on the part of the customer.
-A rescheduling feature could truly make it a whole lot easier for the customer and reduce the resistance to booking in the first place.
+Customizing it to add a rescheduling feature could truly make it a whole lot easier for the customer and reduce the resistance to booking in the first place.